Hodding Carter III, State Department spokesman during Iran hostage crisis, dies at 88

 His mother, from a prominent New Orleans family, was a feature writer and editor who recalled sitting at home with a shotgun across her lap after receiving threats from the Ku Klux Klan.

 Carter was the oldest of three sons.
 His brother Philip Dutarte Carter, reported for Newsweek and served as publisher of the Delta Democrat-Times and Vieux Carré Courier as well as financier of Gambit, a New Orleans weekly.
-Another brother, Thomas Hennen Carter, killed himself playing Russian roulette.
+Another brother, Thomas Hennen Carter, died at 19.

 Hodding Carter III attended Phillips Exeter Academy in New Hampshire before graduating from Greenville High School in 1953.
 He graduated from Princeton University in 1953 and married Margaret Ainsworth Wolfe.
 They had four children before divorcing in 1978.